mattermost-community/mattermost-app-zendesk/README.md

 ##### 4. Connect your Account

-1. `/zendesk connect` to connect you Mattermost user to your Zendesk account
+1. Type `/zendesk connect` to connect your Mattermost user to your Zendesk
-1. Click on the connect link to authenticate your user
+1. Click on the connection link to authenticate your user
 1. Authenticate in Zendesk and close the broweser tab to complete the process

 ##### 5. Setup Subscriptions

-This step requires a Zendesk connected Mattermost user and uses an access token needed for subscriptions integration.
+This step requires a Zendesk connected Mattermost user and uses an access token needed for subscriptions functionality.
 The token can be any connected Zendesk user with agent permissions in Zendesk.
-Another option is to create a "bot" agent user in Zendesk and connect them to mattermost.
+Another option is to create a "bot" agent user in Zendesk, that will function as a service account, and connect them to mattermost.

 Note, the access token is only used to read ticket information when a subcription is triggered.
 This token will not post on behalf of the user.

 1. `/zendesk me` - save this access token value
 1. `/zendesk configure`
-    1. `Oauth2 Access Token` - set this value to the token saved in the step above
+    1. `Oauth2 Access Token` - set this value to the token saved in the step above and click Submit
 1. `/zendesk setup-target` - this command will setup a zendesk target pointing to your mattermost instance (it only needs to be run one time)

-##### 6. Start the node server

-1. `make watch` - (to monitor typescript errors and watch changing files errors)
-1. `make run` - (in a separate shell) start the node server
+1. An ephemeral post will confirm that a target was created and that subscriptions functionality has been configured

+## Help

 ### Zendesk and Mattermost Users (All users)